yrreprolyat/yrreprolyat.github.io/content/featured/NuberRideshareApp/index.md

 showInProjects: true
 ---

-A mobile Rideshare App using React framework, PostgreSQL and Google API to create and complete trips.
+A rideshare app build with React Native, PostgreSQL and TypeScript.